DavidAAwesome/DavidAAwesome/README.md

 ## Hellooooooooooooooo, I'm David Aduku 👋

 ## About Me
+- I am a Combined BS/ MS Computer Science Junior at UAlbany.
+- I also have minors in Game Design, Informatics, and Machine Learning.
+- I am available for any questions using any of my contact info.
-I am a computer science student at UAlbany with a passion for creating video games, building web applications and learning new technologies.
+- I greatly enjoy creating video games, building web applications, and learning new technologies.
+- 😄 Pronouns: he/him
+- 📫 How to reach me:[Linkedin](https://www.linkedin.com/in/david-aduku-47a249251/)
 <!--
 **DavidAAwesome/DavidAAwesome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.